 - The NRI account holders are free to transfer or repatriate the interest and principal amount.

-- Depositors can transfer principal amount up to INR 1 million in a financial year after paying the applicable taxes.
+- As per NRO account rules, depositors can transfer a principal amount of up to USD 1 million in a financial year after paying the applicable taxes.

-- The interest on NRO rupee account is taxable at 30% and is deductible at source.
+- The interest on the NRO rupee account is taxable at 30% and is deductible at source.

 - The account can be operated from anywhere in the world through internet banking facilities.
 Banks also offer international debit cards for this account.